d-stephenson/d-stephenson.github.io/_posts/2022-02-28-journal-one-syd701.md

 I agree with his statement that indicates the software industry is still looking for the next best thing, which does not appear to be based on technological advancement or great commercial application.
 Perhaps instead, there needs to be a paradigm shift towards seeking solutions that have longevity, although the complexity with software leads to a somewhat pessimistic outlook.

-<h3>No Silver Bullet—Essence and Accident in Software Engineering by Frederick P. Brooks, Jr. - A Critical Review</h3>
+<h3>No Silver Bullet—Essence and Accident in Software Engineering by Frederick P. Brooks, Jr. - Critical Review</h3>

-<i>In your own words what is the difference between accidental tasks and essential tasks?</i>

 The complexity of software development is a consequence of the essential tasks that makes it so difficult to achieve with a high degree of quality, these tasks cannot be avoided as collectively they are intended to solve the business or technical problem.
 Essential tasks are the development of the structures that construct the entire software system, being the functions that meet the business requirements, without them the end product will not succeed and will be deemed a failure.